 Which came first, though?
-The chicken or the egg, well for the vegan kids, neither perhaps but were they smart because they were vegetarians and therefore getting all that nutrition or did they become vegetarian because they were so smart?
-Well the mystery has finally been solved, I guess.
-Those fantastic Brits followed 8,000 kids for thirty years.
+The chicken or the egg?
+Well, for the vegan kids, neither, perhaps.
+But were they smart because they were vegetarians, and therefore getting all that good nutrition—or did they become vegetarian because they were so smart?
+Well, the mystery has finally been solved—I guess.
+Those fantastic Brits followed 8,000 kids for 30 years.
 Measured their IQ at age 10, then came back 20 years later and asked which of them had become vegetarian during that time.
 Their findings?
 Higher scores for IQ in childhood are associated with an increased likelihood of being a vegetarian as an adult.
 Smart people evidently eat vegetarian.
-They even quote Benjamin Franklin saying vegetarian diets result in "greater clearness of head and quicker comprehension".
+They even quote Benjamin Franklin saying vegetarian diets result in "greater clearness of head and quicker comprehension."

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.